Living with melasma

 Men and women who are struggling with the appearance of dark pigmentation on their face and body may be dealing with a condition known as melasma.
 Melasma, which literally means “dark skin,” is a common condition that can cause hyperpigmentation on the skin.
 While men may develop this condition, it is more typically seen in women—especially those that are pregnant.
 It is believed that the higher levels of estrogen during pregnancy may contribute to the melanocytes in the skin producing melanin, causing patches of dark skin to develop.

 Research continues to determine the specific source and cause of melasma in men and women, though hormones are thought to be a trigger.
 Melasma is completely harmless, and millions of Americans are impacted by it.
 While it is not a serious condition, it can be embarrassing and cause stress to those who deal with it.
-Many of these men and women come to Asarch Center for Dermatology, Laser and Mohs Surgery to ask our doctors how to manage it.
+Many of these men and women come to Asarch Dermatology, Laser and Mohs Surgery to ask our doctors how to manage it.

 Treatment for melasma